LunarG/gfxreconstruct/USAGE_desktop.md

   <file>                Path to the capture file to replay.

 Optional arguments:
+  -h                    Print usage information and exit (same as --help).
   --version             Print version information and exit.
   --gpu <index>         Use the specified device for replay, where index
                         is the zero-based index to the array of physical devices